hgreenh21/Assignments/README.md

 I the Photo Interrupter assignment I printed how many times my photo interrupter had been interrupted.
 I also made it so it counted every four second and restarted after 4 seconds.
 It printed the interrupts per 4 seconds into the serial monitor

+In the Distance Sensor assignment I made the led on the metro board change colors using a distn=ance sensor.
+I made it so the led was red at 5 cm but slowly turned into pink as the distance increased.
+This pink then slowly turned into blue at 20cm.
+This blue then turned to light blue and then to green at 35cm.
+It also printed the distance in the serial monitor.